joaomacedx/Bancocpp/README.md

 <img alt="SalvadorBank" src="./assets/Capa_Bank.jpeg" />

 <h3 align="center">
-  Using the concept of a Bank, to understand the paradigms of object-oriented programming, through the C++ language.
+  Using the concept of a Bank, to study the paradigms of object-oriented programming, through the C++ language.
 </h3>

 <p align="center">“Fill up the banks with dollars”